amenon-pvcc/Movie-recommendation/README.md

 - Easy-to-use command-line interface

 ## Files
-- `chatbot.py`: The main Python script for the chatbot
+- `Mchatbot.py`: The main Python script for the chatbot
-- `movies.csv`: A CSV file containing movies with titles, genres, and ratings
+- `movie.csv`: A CSV file containing movies with titles, genres, and ratings